 - Product power supply requirements, this may include mains products (115/230VAC, 50/60Hz), DC powered products (12VDC etc) or other sources including PoE or internal battery and so on.

 - A list of all the ports on the product.
 Ports maybe power ports such as mains input, perhaps telecommunication ports such as Ethernet or signal ports.
 Typically it is considered that any hard interconnecting cable is classed as a port.
 This includes if the cable is fixed or detachable.
-Interconnections internal to the product that are not accessible to users are not usually considered and can usually be disregarded from consideration.
+Interconnections internal to the product that is not accessible to users are not usually considered and can usually be disregarded from consideration.

-- For each port the cable type (example 8 core, CAT6, shielded cable or maybe mains cable, 3 core non-shielded cable) should be specified.
+- For each port, the cable type (example 8 core, CAT6, shielded cable or maybe mains cable, 3 core non-shielded cable) should be specified.

-- For each port the typical cable length (example 3 m etc) should be specified.
+- For each port, the typical cable length (example 3 m etc) should be specified.

-- For each port the manufacturer and model of the cable should be specified, if specific cables are required and documented in the user manual.
+- For each port, the manufacturer and model of the cable should be specified, if specific cables are required and documented in the user manual.

-- What modes of operation does the product have.
+- What modes of operation does the product have?
 There may be many modes of operation but the basic modes of operation that change the products operating should be stated.

-- Configuration of the product including any support equipment that provides a load or stimulus to the attached products port must be declared.
+- The configuration of the product including any support equipment that provides a load or stimulus to the attached products port must be declared.
 This is usually best with a block diagram of the components and used in conjunction with the port/cable table list that should be produced (the details of the4 port/cable list were stated before).